thymelimne/NYC-Transit-Data-Visualization/README.md

 #### Some data viz, to start off.
 NYC bikeshare data for the month of April 2020 was provided publicly by Citibike.
 This dataset holds about 700,000 rows, each one representing a bike-ride in that month.
 Some SQL was used to boil this dataset down to: One row per bike station, along with a number indicating how many times it was used.

 &nbsp;
-#### A web app is in-progress to provide an interactive map.
-Pictured below is said map visualizing the data mentioned above, where the brighter dots indicate more usage:

-&nbsp;
 ![screenshot](assets/screenshot.png)